choria-io/asyncjobs/reference/routing-concurrency-retry/index.md

 }
 ```

-Here we return an error that is a `asyncjobs.ErrTerminateTask`, the task would then be terminated immediately, no future tries will be done and the task state will be set to `TaskStateTerminated`.
+The returned error wraps `asyncjobs.ErrTerminateTask`.
+The task is terminated immediately, no further retries run, and the state is set to `TaskStateTerminated`.

-## Retry Schedules
+## Retry schedules

-When a client determines that a Task has failed and needs to be retried it does so based on a `RetryPolicy`.
-The default policy is to retry at increasing intervals between 1 minute and 10 minutes with a jitter applied.
+When the client determines that a task has failed and must be retried, it consults a `RetryPolicy`.
+The default retries at increasing intervals between one and ten minutes, with jitter applied.

-To change to a 50 step policy ranging between 10 minutes and 1 hour use:
+To switch to a 50-step policy ranging from 10 minutes to 1 hour:

 ```go
 client, err := asyncjobs.NewClient(RetryBackoffPolicy(asyncjobs.RetryLinearOneHour))
 ```

-We have `RetryLinearTenMinutes`, `RetryLinearOneHour` and `RetryLinearOneMinute` pre-defined.
+The predefined policies are `RetryLinearTenMinutes`, `RetryLinearOneHour`, and `RetryLinearOneMinute`.

-You can create your own schedule - perhaps based on an exponential backoff - by filling in your values in `asyncjobs.RetryPolicy` or by implementing the `asyncjobs.RetryPolicyProvider` interface.
+Custom schedules, such as exponential backoff, can be built by populating `asyncjobs.RetryPolicy` or by implementing the `asyncjobs.RetryPolicyProvider` interface.